Credit Card Debt Consolidation Methods

 Impact on Credit Score

-Engaging in debt counseling can have a negative impact on credit scores.
-While it may provide relief from overwhelming debt, the process could show up on credit reports and potentially lower credit scores.
-This can make it harder for individuals to access credit in the future.
+Engaging in debt counselling can negatively impact credit scores.
+While it may provide relief from overwhelming debt, the process could show up on credit reports and potentially lower credit scores, making it harder for individuals to access credit in the future.

 Lengthy Repayment Plans